Security is essential for any website to provide security, build the trust of visitors, and for better ranking.

 - ACME – Automated Certificate Management Environment

-If you are looking for shared hosting which provides free SSL certificate, then you may try SiteGround.
+If you are looking for shared hosting which provides a free SSL certificate, then you may try SiteGround.

 Comodo offers free SSL at zero cost for 90 days.
 This is a good fit if you are looking to play around no how SSL works or some short-term project.